 - Arrange for us to receive official English-language copies of your academic documentation, including predicted and/or mid-term grades as soon as they are available and no later than early April.

-- You can upload your academic documentation in Quest.
+- You can upload your unofficial documents in Quest.

 - Make arrangements for English language testing, if necessary, and send results by the deadline.